andoma/movian/docs/plugins.md

 * QueryArgs - Object with properties that will be appended to the URL as query arguments.
 This can also be a list of objects and if so the properties from each object will be merged.
+* Headers - Object with properties that will be interpreted as extra HTTP headers to send.
+If these includes a header that is default sent by Showtime, the default will be overridden with the value from this object. *Available from 3.1.177*

 Return a HTTP response object